Accessibility Tips for Instructors

 1. Speak facing the class, group, or individual.

 Not only is it good practice to face the audience while speaking, but it provides students who utilize lip-reading to aid in communication direct line of sight to the instructor.
 Remember to speak clearly and don't obstruct the view to your mouth.
-The Hearing Loss Association of America provides additional tips for communicating with students with hearing impairment.
+The National Deaf Center provides additional tips for communicating with students with hearing impairment.

 2. Create accessible documents (PDF, Word, PowerPoint, etc.).